6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 #### Threats, Risks and Vulnerabilities

 A *﻿*Threat** is anything or anyone or essentially any circumstance that can negatively impact your assets.

+A **Vulnerability** is something that a threat could use to carry out harm on an asset.

+When there is hence a presence of a vulnerability and a risk in conjunction, we can therefore say that there is a **Risk** present to the CIA triad of our asset.

+#### NIST Risk Management Framework

+Something I really enjoyed about the Google Cybersecurity Certificate was the dwelving into different frameworks, I've felt like this is something that is unfortunately glossed over when talking